shimaamiri/Experimental_Assignment1/README.md

 ## Required Packages
 This project depends on few packages which are included in the whole package:

 - **ArUco:** The ARUCO Library has been developed by the Ava group of the Univeristy of Cordoba(Spain).
 It provides real-time marker based 3D pose estimation using AR markers.
 You can download it here ([ArUco](https://github.com/CarmineD8/aruco_ros))

 - **ROSbot Model:** Meta package that contains all packages of Rosbot 2 an Rosbot 2R PRO inclusing rosbot_bringup, rosbot_description, rosbot_gazebo and rosbot_controller .
 You can download it here ([ROSbot Model](https://github.com/husarion/rosbot_ros))

-- **OpenCV:** a package which contains packages to interface ROS 2 with OpenCV which is a library designed for computational efficiency and strong focus for real time computer vision applications.

-You can download it here ([OpenCV](https://github.com/ros-perception/vision_opencv))
+- **OpenCV:** a package which contains packages to interface ROS 2 with OpenCV which is a library designed for computational efficiency and strong focus for real time computer vision applications.You can download it here ([OpenCV](https://github.com/ros-perception/vision_opencv))